Diamondbacks vs. Athletics Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Tommy Henry (1-1) will take the mound for the Diamondbacks, his fifth start of the season.
+- Ryne Nelson (1-2) will take the mound for the Diamondbacks, his ninth start of the season.

 |Opponent